IntersectMBO/osc-documentation/open-source-committee/policies/governance.md

 * 0: abstention
 * -1: negative vote

-Normally when seeking a binidng decision, a majority should be sufficient to decide in favour of a motion, but in some circumstances it may be appropriate to treat any negative vote as a veto.
+Normally when seeking a binding decision, a majority should be sufficient to decide in favour of a motion, but in some circumstances it may be appropriate to treat any negative vote as a veto.
 This is because the point is to elicit a group consensus: if the vote does not seem like enough for the group to settle on the outcome, then it may be necessary to escalate.

 <details>